The Student Experience

 If you would like to donate your horse for an academic year care lease to the team, there are opportunities to do so.
 Note, in this case, your horse would be fully engaged in the team's lesson program.

 We strive to create a curated and connected community.
-The riding team is a great opportunity for new riders to learn and improve their skillset, plus a way for more experienced riders to remain active during college.
+This is an opportunity for riders to remain active during college.
 It's educational, with Horsemanship Skills Clinics offered each semester with local equine veterinarian and industry experts.

 It's networking and professional development with Alumni engagement at quarterly events.